beyondstorage/go-storage/docs/rfcs/draft-Add suport for content-disposition.md

 So I propose following changes:

-- Add content-disposition pair to global pairs and object pairs
+- Add content-disposition pair to global pairs
 - Add process of content-disposition field
   - For write operation: User can use `content-disposition` to set the object metadata
   - For read operation: User can set `content-disposition` for this request

-####  Add content-disposition pair to global pairs and object pairs
+Add content-disposition pair to global pairs

 Add property for pair: